chasembowers/poker-learn/README.md

 play with integer amounts of chips of uniform value, and there is no distinction made between betting and raising.

 Most interestingly, players attempt to maximize the expected value of the return on any particular action.
 The prefered alternative would be that Players maximize their own uility.
-That is, that the players are risk- averse.
+That is, that the players are risk-averse.
 Because risk-aversion has not been implemented, players are prone to taking wildly large bets.
 I plan to address this in the future.
 Finally, some of the more intricate Holdem rules are excluded.

 ## Features and Labels